 The Tunis, Tunisia program is offered through Hobart and William Smith Colleges' affiliation with the School for International Training (SIT), an organization that has placed US students in rigorous, highly specialized programs throughout the world for decades.
 HWS students will join other students from colleges throughout the US to share coursework, excursions, and the study of place.
 A unique feature of the program is that students will design and carry out, in consultation with faculty, an independent field study project in a broad range of academic areas that connect to the themes of migration, regional politics, and religion.
 A three-week excursion to Italy provides insight into migrant life and social identity.

 All students will enroll in three courses (including Arabic or French language) PLUS the independent field study project or internship for a total of 4 HWS credits.
-A detailed description of the course and the full academic program is available here:
+A detailed description of the courses and the full academic program is available here.

 This program will be of particular interest to those studying anthropology, international relations, gender studies, political science, religious studies, social justice, and sociology.
 It is ideal for students with a concentration in Middle Eastern Studies.

 This program is open to juniors and seniors (sophomores may be considered in exceptional cases) in good academic and social standing with a minimum GPA of 3.0.
 Due to the challenging nature of study abroad, and this location in particular, student academic and disciplinary records will be carefully screened.
 Preference in admission will be given to students who have already undertaken one or more courses in Middle Eastern studies.
 All admitted students will be required to successfully complete (with a C- or better) an additional Middle East content course prior to departure for Tunisia and are strongly encouraged to study Arabic or French.

 Students will participate in a six-week homestay in greater Tunis, providing an opportunity to develop language skills and experience daily life in Tunisia.
 Those completing Independent Study Projects or internships in Tunis may extend their homestay by four weeks.
 Other accommodations include hostels or independent apartments while on excursion to Italy.